gilmore-lab/databrary-authorizations/Templates-PIs.md

 To save researchers time and annoyance, with each new school, I have generally been submitting agreements to the university on behalf of the researcher requesting authorization.
 At **[Institution Name]** it looks like that person may be **[AUTHORIZING OFFICIAL]**, but maybe you have a better point of contact to start with in that office?

-Can I have your permission to reach out to the appropriate official at **[Institution Name]** on your behalf (I will of course keep you in the loop on all correspondence?
+Can I have your permission to reach out to the appropriate official at **[Institution Name]** on your behalf (I will of course keep you in the loop on all correspondence)?

 Many thanks,
 Andrea